ruishanteo/cheatsheets/notes/cs2106/cs2106-notes.md

 -   Have both kernel and user threads
     -   OS schedule on kernel threads only
     -   User thread can bind to a kernel thread
+-   If we use a 1-to-1 binding in a hybrid thread model, the end result is the same as a pure kernel-thread model as each user thread is bounded to a kernel thread that can be scheduled
 -   Offer great flexibility
     -   Can limit the concurrency of any process/ user